Codigami/CFAlertViewController/README.md

 ```

 ##### Header / Footer
- You can add header and footer to the alert (as shown in the gif).
+ You can add header and footer to the alert.
 Set properties `headerView` and `footerView` with custom views (subclass of UIView).
 You can pass nil to this properties to opt them out.

- 1) Some examples where you can make the use of Header in alerts (the dollar image is in header)
+ 1) Some examples where you can make the use of header in alert (the dollar image is in header)
 <p>
     <img src="https://github.com/Codigami/CFAlertViewController/blob/develop/Images/Alert%20With%20Header.png" style="width: 100%" />
 </p>

-2) Some examples where you can make the use of Footer in alert
+2) Some examples where you can make the use of footer in alert
 <p>
     <img src="https://github.com/Codigami/CFAlertViewController/blob/develop/Images/Alert%20With%20Footer.png" style="width: 100%" />
 </p>

 ##### Callback
 A block (of type CFAlertViewControllerDismissBlock) gets called when the Alert / Action Sheet is dismissed.
-You can use it to handle call backs.
+You can use it to handle call back.

 ### Actions
 ```